zenml-io/zenml/docs/book/stack_components/introduction.md

 | Experiment Tracker      |          | Tracking your ML experiments                                      |
 | Alerter                 |          | Sending alerts through specified channels                         |

-In order to establish a stack, you only need instances of an orchestrator, an artifact store and a metadata store.
+Establishing a stack requires you to define at least of an orchestrator, an artifact store and a metadata store.
+The rest of the stack components are optional, and you can use them as you see fit.

 ## Stack Components

+A Stack Component represents the abstraction interface that is created for a specific task in your ML workflow.

+For instance,
 ### Using `pydantic`

 ```python